 In a sick way, that’s every politician’s dream.
 Going to bat for poor, defenseless—and dead—emotionally-wrecked school kids who will forever suffer from PTSD if they are lucky enough to survive.
 The politicians would predictably jump into action to calm nervous parents.
 What great and supposedly unscripted cable drama.

-Just think about it from the politicians’s point of view (ugh, bleck).
+Just think about it from the politicians’ point of view (ugh, bleck).
 Daily TV interviews and priceless on-camera time that you can’t buy, onsite crying of hundreds of parents and schoolmates, candlelight vigils that night and for five nights after (all breathlessly covered by live cameras and thoughtless, clueless, reporters), marches with banners stretching across two lanes of traffic, dozens of wailing ambulances, and in general, just plain old mass hysteria.
 Dogs and cats living together.
 The shock, oh the horror.
 Drinking in Chicago.
 Who knew?

 Then the community activists swing into action, Screaming for Change, answers and new laws, turning on the stream of tears when a video camera points their way.
-Little kids, unable to sleep at nights, traumatized now for life.
+Little kids, unable to sleep at night, traumatized now for life.
 And parents of surviving students, just thankful that they never signed off on that waiver slip the school quietly asked all parents to sign at the beginning of the school year.
 You know, that’s the one that slyly and legally absolves the school district of legal liability, in the event that some unforeseen Act of God, natural disaster, or battery failure, should ever happen.
 Basically, any possible scenario whatsoever, is covered.

 This might sound a little cynical or far-fetched, but think about it.